 Software and apps can assist small owners immensely too.
 Whether it be a paid customer service solution like ZenDesk or downloading an app for inner-office communication like Slack, using innovative technologies can save a lot of overhead and make the workflow smoother.

 If you’re paying for things that aren’t adding real value to your business, you need to rethink it.
 Strong small businesses know that cutting costs should never impact the quality of service they offer customers.
 Running an expense audit on costs can help you start to eliminate things that are not being utilized or find cheaper alternatives.

 No matter how great your company’s product is, it’s not going to make it without the customers.
 Savvy business owners start going after targeted audiences that are likely to be highly profitable.
-First they look at what demographics are spending the most with them and then they hit those hard through outside sales or targeted internet advertising.
+They look at what demographics are spending the most with them and then they hit those hard through outside sales or targeted internet advertising.